omarazrat/jWebAppTester/README.md

 ```
 #### Set variable - A handy way to assign text to a name.
 Params:
-- name : Name of the variable
+- name : Name of the variable.
+Allowed characters in the name: numbers, letters and the signs _ -. e.g.: "MY_KEY","comment-02"
 - value : The text inside it

 Example: